 Wash Your Decking To Remove Stains

 Stains can distort the appearance of your decking.
-To maintain your garden decking, ensure you get rid of the stains immediately.
-You should not allow the stains to stay for long on your composite decking.
-Animal droppings, paint spills, cement stains, mould stains can make your decking look worse if you don’t clean them.
+To maintain your garden decking, ensure you immediately get rid of the stains.
+It would help if you did not allow the stains to stay long on your composite decking.
+Animal droppings, paint spills, cement stains, and mould stains can make your decking look worse if you don’t clean them.

 Seal the Decking

 Homeowners can maintain their garden decking by applying sealers to it.
 Wood decking needs sealers to make it last longer.
 Sealing will prevent moisture from penetrating the decking material.
 If you install composite decking, you can also apply sealers to it.
-The sealers will maintain the look of your decking, making it last longer.
+The sealers will maintain your decking look, making it last longer.
 You should seal your decking after cleaning or rinsing it.

-Using sharp objects on your garden decking should be avoided if you want to maintain its appearance.
-The objects can create marks on your deck, making the surface look less attractive.
-Homeowners should avoid dragging objects on their decks—lift furniture rather than dragging them on your composite decking.
+Using sharp objects on your garden decking should be avoided if you want to maintain its beautiful appearance.
+The objects can create marks on your decking, making the surface look less attractive.
+Homeowners should avoid dragging objects on their decking – lift furniture rather than dragging them on your composite decking.

 In addition, avoid using metal shovels on your decking.
-Some homeowners use shovels to remove snow on their deck surface.
-If not careful, the shovel will scrap your composite decking, which can be very difficult to fix.
+Some homeowners use shovels to remove snow on their WPC decking surface.
+The shovel will scrap your composite decking if you are not careful, which can be very difficult to fix.
 Avoid metal shovels and use plastic shovels instead.

 This write-up contains five simple ways homeowners can maintain their garden decking.
 Remove stains, dirt and debris from your decking surface.
 Also, treat and seal your decking.